-First, sign in to the iOS Provisioning Portal and go to the
+First, sign in to developer.apple.com and go to the

-Pass Type ID section in the left menu (already selected if you use our handy link).
+Certificates, Identifiers & Profiles section of the account (already selected if you use our handy link).

 generic if you plan on needing more than one set of identifiers (as in for a reseller account).
-For example:
+For example, ours is:

 continue to verify the Pass Type ID information.
 If this is correct, press